 Sustainable Practices at Anthony’s Key Resort

 In 2016, along with the Roatan Institute for Marine Sciences, we implemented the coral nursery program.
-With the help of some incredible guests, we have been able to “rehome” corals that had been broken or fragmented naturally using artificial coral trees.
+With the help visiting students and diving guests who volunteer, we have been able to “rehome” corals that had been broken or fragmented naturally, by first growing them artificial on coral trees.
 Already, we’ve seen the fragments more than triple in size, creating new and healthy coral structures.
 These structures are maintained by visiting university groups and volunteer guests, giving our coral trees the best chance to thrive and grow.
 We also offer a course focused on coral reef conservation, which educates guests on the complexity of these habitats and how anyone can help conserve these vital systems.

 Project Aware Certification

-Anthony’s Key Resort has been certified as 100% AWARE in accordance with PADI’s environmental initiative called Project Aware.
-This certification means that we regularly participate in underwater clean-ups of the Roatan area and that we encourage our guests to do the same.
-We also offer the Project Aware specialty course to all of our PADI-certified guests.
+Anthony’s Key Resort has been certified as 100% AWARE per PADI’s environmental initiative, Project Aware.
+This certification means that we regularly participate in underwater clean-ups of the Roatan area and encourage our guests to do the same.
+We also offer the Project Aware specialty course to our PADI-certified guests.
 This class educates visitors on the many ways that divers can help protect the ocean each time they go out.